-ABM will continue following a cautious approach of doing selective bidding by giving higher priority to the ability of the company to execute the project "successfully and profitably".
-This strategy is seen to be working well so far in terms of its revenues as well as profits.
+ABM will continue following a cautious approach of doing selective bidding by prioritizing the Company's ability to execute the project "successfully and profitably".
+This strategy is seen to be working well so far to its revenues as well as profits.

-C. BusinessThreats:
+C. Business Threats:

+The Business threat from competition has not altered much.
+The adverse impact of COVID on floating new tenders and directions given by various Govts to cut down on planned expenditure is seen as a possible threat.
 Indian macroeconomy has not been performing very well for the past 1-2 years.
-The short term setback due to the pandemic will add further sluggishness due to pressure on Govt. operations as well as revenues.
-This poses a short term threat.
+The short-term setback due to the pandemic will add further sluggishness due to pressure on Govt. operations and revenues.
+This poses a short-term threat.